unpoly/unpoly/src/unpoly/pages/failed-responses.md

 HTML string, the update is always considered successful.

-## Handling other types of failure
+## Handling unexpected content

+A server might sometimes respond with unexpected content, like a maintenance page or a login form.
+In these cases a specific target selector may not match in the server response.

+With `{ fallback: true }` or `[up-fallback=true]` Unpoly will try to match a [main target](/up-main) before giving up.
+This will show the server content in the application's main content area, which is often preferred to a link appearing dead.
+Fallback targets are enabled by default when [navigating](/navigation).

+To configure a custom handling of unexpected content, use the `up:fragment:loaded` event.

-### Fatal network errors
+## Handling fatal network errors

 When a request encounters fatal error like a timeout or loss of network connectivity, Unpoly will emit `up:request:fatal` and not render.

-### Aborted requests
+Because there never was a server response, `up:fragment:loaded` will *not* be emitted in this case.

+## Handling aborted requests

 When a request was aborted, Unpoly will emit `up:request:aborted` and not render.

 A promise for an aborted request will reject with an `up.AbortError`.

-### Unexpected content

-A server might sometimes respond with unexpected content, like a maintenance page or a login form.

-To handle these cases, see `up:fragment:loaded`.
+[By default](/up.render#options.solo) Unpoly will abort a request when a second request targets the same fragment.

 @page server-errors